-Please note that once you purchase a PVS Licence, you may have to wait up to four business days before you will be able to access Into Film+ while your new licence is processed by Filmbankmedia.
+Please note: once you purchase a PVS Licence, you may have to wait up to four business days before you will be able to access Into Film+ while your new licence is processed by Filmbankmedia.

 Licences are also available through the Motion Picture Licensing Company.
 Please take the time to investigate which licence will cover your film watching.
-You may find you require both as they hold the rights to different films.
-You can find out more information on their websites.
+You may find you require both licences, as they each hold the rights to different films.
+You can find out more information on their respective websites.

 * Screenings of Filmbankmedia's films for an entertainment or extra-curricular purpose require a Public Video Screening (PVS) Licence from Filmbankmedia.
 State-funded schools in England are covered by the PVS Licence.